suryyyansh/rag-api-server/README.md

       --model-name Llama-2-7b-chat-hf-Q5_K_M,all-MiniLM-L6-v2-ggml-model-f16 \
       --ctx-size 4096,384 \
       --prompt-template llama-2-chat \
       --rag-prompt "Use the following pieces of context to answer the user's question.\nIf you don't know the answer, just say that you don't know, don't try to make up an answer.\n----------------\n" \
+      --max-search-results 10 \
+      --search-api-key "<insert-your-api-key>" # Currently, only Tavily is supported, but feel free to add more by implementing the Query trait.
       --log-prompts \
       --log-stat
   ```